The Fire Risks I Didn’t Take Seriously (Until One Almost Happened)

 Here are some quick steps to follow if you're ever in that situation:

-Sound the alarm: Ensure everyone in the house is aware of the fire by shouting or using your smoke detector's alarm.
+1. Sound the alarm: Make sure everyone in the house is aware of the fire by shouting, and hopefully you’ve got your smoke detector's alarm going too.

-Get out immediately: Fires can spread quickly, so don't waste time gathering belongings.
+2. Get out immediately: Don't waste time gathering belongings.
 Leave the house as quickly as possible, using the nearest exit.

-Stay low: If there's smoke, remember that it rises.
+3. Stay low: If there's smoke, remember that it rises.
 Stay close to the ground to avoid inhaling it.
+Smoke gets dangerous way faster than people realize.

 Escape plan tip:

 Practice your escape plan a couple of times a year, especially if you have kids.
-It's important that everyone knows what to do and where to go in case of an emergency.
+Everybody should know where to go outside so you’re not screaming names into the dark, trying to figure out who made it out.

+Honestly, this article mostly made me realize how many dangerous things people normalize because ‘nothing bad has happened yet.’
 What are some of your fire safety tips?
-Let's chat about it in the comments!
-And don't forget to share this article with anyone you think could benefit from some fire safety knowledge.
+And don't forget to share this article with anyone you think could use some fire safety!